hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 Before we start with the actual algorithm, we need a few helper functions.
 Those are given upfront in the paper, and so I shall do the same, because they are generally useful anyway.
-The helper functions are `nfirst` and `nrest`, respectively, which people familiar with functional languages will know as `take` and `drop`.
+The helper functions are `nfirst` and `nrest`, respectively, which people familiar with functional languages may know as `take` and `drop`.
 Everyone else will be happy to hear that these algorithms, given a list and a number `n`, just take the first `n` elements of the input list, or drop them and return the rest.
 I'll give to alternative implementations of each, one from